Schengen Visa for South Africa Passport Holders

 - Proof that you have paid Schengen visa application fees as required

-To help you prepare important documents such as covering letters, insurance cover, accommodation, and flight reservations, you should consider consulting Schengen Flight Reservation Visa.
+To help you prepare important documents such as cover letters, insurance coverage, accommodation, and flight reservations, you should consider consulting Schengen Flight Reservation Visa.

 Other Documents Required for Schengen Visa in South Africa